Duncan Robinson: 2021–22 season

 On August 6, 2021, Robinson signed a five-year, $90 million deal to stay with the Heat, the largest contract in NBA history for an undrafted player, surpassing Fred VanVleet's 4-year/$85 million deal the year before.
+When VanVleet re-signed in 2023, he signed a 3-year $130 million contract.
+By the end of this five-year contract, Austin Reaves had pushed the undrafted player contract record to more than double Robinson's amount with a 4-year $185 million contract.

 Robinson converted three-point shots in the first 21 games of the season before the Cleveland Cavaliers held him scoreless on December 1, snapping his consecutive streak at 69 games.
 On December 4, in a 129-103 win against the Memphis Grizzlies, Robinson recorded his 600th three-pointer, becoming the fastest player to reach the milestone, in just 184 games, surpassing the prior record made by Donovan Mitchell in 240 games.
 On December 31, Robinson was one of seven Heat players sidelined because of the NBA's COVID health and safety protocols.
 By missing his first game since April 2019, he snapped a franchise-best 182 iron man consecutive game streak (Glen Rice 174).
 On February 17, 2022 against the Charlotte Hornets, in his 216th game, Robinson made his 700th three-point shot, surpassing Buddy Hield's (269 games) NBA record.
 Through the 2021-22 NBA season, Robinson held several Heat franchise career shooting records: Effective field goal percentage (.610) and 2-point field goal percentage (.617).
 Late in the season, Robinson lost his starting job to Max Strus for defensive reasons.

 On April 17, 2022, during Game 1 of the first round of the playoffs, Robinson scored 27 points off the bench in a 115–91 win over the Atlanta Hawks.
 He also hit eight three-pointers, which was a Heat franchise record for most threes made in a postseason game.
 Robinson tied J. R. Smith for the second most by an NBA reserve in the post season (one behind a 2011 effort by Jason Terry).
 Robinson was 9 for 10 from the field and 8 for 9 on three point shots.
 He made his last seven three point attempts (5 for 5 in the second half and 4 for 4 in the final quarter).